 25 hearings were held to receive updated and detailed information from the States concerned on the implementation of the measures of reparation ordered, together with the observations of the victims' representatives and the Inter-American Commission.
 Fifteen of these hearings were virtual and ten were held in-person.
 Of these hearings, 24 were private, while one was public.
-Two of these hearings were held to jointly monitor two cases concerning Paraguay84, while the other 24 hearings monitored individual cases concerning Brazil85, Chile86, Colombia,87 Guatemala,88 Honduras,89 Mexico,90 Panama,91 Paraguay,92 and Peru.93 The three hearings of cases concerning Brazil, the two cases concerning Chile, and the five cases concerning Colombia were held in the territories of those States.
+Two of these hearings were held to jointly monitor two cases concerning Paraguay, while the other 24 hearings monitored

-83 Article 69(2) of the Court's Rules of Procedure establishes: "The Court may require relevant information on the case from other sources of information in order to evaluate compliance.
+Article 69(2) of the Court's Rules of Procedure establishes: "The Court may require relevant information on the case from other sources of information in order to evaluate compliance.
 To that end, it may also request the expert opinions or reports it considers appropriate."

-84 Joint private hearings for the cases of the Yakye Axa and Xákmok Kásek Indigenous Communities v.
+Joint private hearings for the cases of the Yakye Axa and Xákmok Kásek Indigenous Communities v.
 Paraguay, on monitoring compliance with judgments, held virtually.

-- 1 hearing was held to receive information and observations on the implementation of provisional measures in a case concerning Guatemala, 94 which is at the stage of monitoring compliance with judgment.
+- I hearing was held to receive information and observations on the implementation of provisional measures in a case concerning Guatemala, which is at the stage of monitoring compliance with judgment.
 This hearing was held in person at the seat of the Court and was public. - With regard to orders on monitoring compliance with judgment, during 2023, the Court or its President issued 68 orders.
-These orders had different contents and purposes: - 61 orders were issued to monitor compliance95 with some or all the reparations ordered in the judgments on 74 cases,96 and to order the reimbursement of the Victims' Legal Assistance Fund of the Court for expenses incurred for assistance to victims and their representatives at a hearing; - to close eight cases following full compliance with the reparations ordered; - to rule on four requests for provisional measures presented in relation to five cases currently at the stage of monitoring compliance with judgment and, as appropriate, to monitor the reparation measures referred to in those requests; - to monitor the implementation of the provisional measures ordered in 14 cases that relate to the obligation to prosecute and punish, and - declare compliance with reimbursements to the Victims' Legal Assistance Fund.
+These orders had different contents and purposes: - 61 orders were issued to monitor compliance with some or all the reparations ordered in the judgments on 74 cases, and to order the reimbursement of the Victims' Legal Assistance Fund of the Court for expenses incurred for assistance to victims and their representatives at a hearing; - to close eight cases following full compliance with the reparations ordered; - to rule on four requests for provisional measures presented in relation to five cases currently at the stage of monitoring compliance with judgment and, as appropriate, to monitor the reparation measures referred to in those requests; - to monitor the implementation of the provisional measures ordered in 14 cases that relate to the obligation to prosecute and punish, and - declare compliance with reimbursements to the Victims' Legal Assistance Fund.